VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

   This rule doesn't apply to [time filter](#time-filter) and [stream filter](#stream-filter), which can be put at any place of the query.
 - Move more specific filters, which match lower number of log entries, to the beginning of the query.
   This rule doesn't apply to [time filter](#time-filter) and [stream filter](#stream-filter), which can be put at any place of the query.
+- If the selected logs are passed to [pipes](#pipes) for further transformations and statistics' calculations, then it is recommended reducing the number of selected logs by using more specific [filters](#filters), which return lower number of logs to process by [pipes](#pipes).